These gluten free chocolate sandwich cookies are like an Oreo cookie except free of the top 8 allergens!

 - 3 tablespoons warm water

-- 3/4 cup all-purpose gluten free flour plus more for dusting
+- 1-½ cups all-purpose gluten free flour plus more for rolling out cookies

 To Make Dough:

-- Preheat oven to 325 degrees.
-Spray cookie sheet with cooking spray.
-Divide dough in half.
-On a floured surface, roll dough to 1/8" thickness (you will likely need to flour your rolling pin to prevent sticking as well).
+- Preheat oven to 325° F. Divide dough in half.
+On a floured surface, roll dough to ¼" thickness (you will need to flour your rolling pin to prevent sticking as well).
 Using a cookie cutter, cut out shapes and place on the baking sheet.
 Gather scraps, flour surface again and continue to roll out dough until all is used.
 If dough becomes too soft, return to the refrigerator to firm.

-- Bake cookies in 325 degree oven for 12-14 minutes turning cookie sheet halfway through.
+- Bake cookies in 325° oven for 10-12 minutes.
 Remove from the oven and place on a cooling rack or paper towels to cool.